shivansh052k/301DaysOfCode/README.md

 ### **Day 35:** August 21, 2020

-**Today's Progress:** Learned about the anatomy of a Tableau Worksheet.
+**Today's Progress:** Learned about different charts and graphs in Tableau.